ilkkamtk/JavaScript-english/apit-ajax.md

   * Links not working: 1p deduction
   * Search results are not cleared when a new search is made: 1p deduction
   * Comma `,` between genres: 1p deduction
+  * Search form is no styled: 1-2p deduction